carlonicora/RAW/jinx.md

 Every ability value in Jinx, as well as the thresholds, varies between 0 and 100.

 The mechanics define two types of actions: challenged and unchallenged.

+### Diced or Diceless Gaming

+In jinx, every action is resolved through the roll of 1d20.
+The result is added to the value of the ability taken into consideration to generate the action result.
+However, jinx opens itself to be a diceless mechanic.
+The player characters can avoid rolling the dice and substitute the result with a value of 15 by roleplaying the action.
+In simple terms, if the player describes their character's action in theatrical details, they can use a value of 15 instead of using the dice.
+A theatrical description can be converted to a 5 points bonus to the dice roll as well.

+Please note that it is the Storyteller's discretion to award the 15 points, offer a higher or lower value of ask for a dice roll.

 ### Unchallenged Actions